a-eski/ttyio/README.md

 # ttyio

+Useful for writing CLI/REPL/shell applications.

 A lightweight wrapper library for unibilium.

-Useful for writing CLI/REPL/shell applications.

-Still in very very early stages of development.

 ## Features